About this listing

 * The rooms are totally private but the yard and kitchen/dining room are shared to allow mingling with other guests

-I will be here to check you in, but how we interact afterwards depends on you.
+How we interact depends on you.
 I'm more than happy to chat with my guests over a beer or glass of wine, even taking you out to bars or restaurants.
 But if you want your privacy, you won't notice I'm there unless you look for me

 D.Loft is located in the heart of Beijing in a traditional Chinese community (Hutong), which few foreigners get to experience during their visit in China.
 As it is inside the hutong and not near any of the major roads or big compounds. it is very quiet and tranquil experience rare to find in a major like Beijing.
 It is also very safe as all the neighbors know each other and also very friendly with my guests :) So if you are looking for an authentic experience, would like to experience Chinese culture and see how the daily life in a Hutong unfolds, you are more than welcome to stay here, and we will try our best to provide you all that you need to make you feel comfortable.